 St. Paul's is a Science College, a Language College and a Training School.
 We are committed to excellence in teaching and learning.
 We are also committed to the training and development of teachers and support staff.
 St. Paul's is the lead school for ITT within the Denbigh Teaching School Alliance in Milton Keynes and has led ITT developments on behalf of secondary schools in Milton Keynes since 2002.
-The school manages school centred, Initial Teacher Training.
+The school currently works with the University of Bedfordshire and University of Middlesex.